-When it comes to the fear of the dentist, people have this phobia for different reasons.
-Some just fear the look and sound of dental tools, some fear pain, others fear the entire experience altogether.
+Dental phobia, or the fear of the dentist, can be rooted in many things.
+Some people fear the look and sound of dental tools, some fear pain, others fear the entire experience altogether.

 Either way, a dental phobia can be managed and even cured.

 Manage your dental phobia with these tips

 Whether it be a good friend, significant other, or a family member, talking to someone you love and trust about your dental anxiety can certainly ease the anxious mind.